 a tax deductible donation to Asociacion Armonía through ABC (click Armonia logo)

-In July 2008, the Asociacion Armonía/ Loro Parque Fundacion Blue-throated Macaw conservation program through the support of American Bird Conservancy, and World Land Trust-US, created the 8750 acre Barba Azul Nature Reserve (Barba Azul), the first and only protected area for the Critically Endangered Blue-throated Macaw.
-Barba Azul is the only protected area for the Blue-throated Macaw protecting the most important site for the species in the world.
+Since 2008, Asociacion Armonía has been protecting and expanding the 27,000 acre Barba Azul Nature Reserve.
+Barba Azul is the only sanctuary for the Blue-throated Macaw protecting the most important site for the species in the world.
 Barba Azul is also the only area within the Beni were you can visit cattle-free, old-growth natural tall-grass savannah.
-At Barba Azul there are resident populations of tall-grass endangered birds such as Cock-tailed Tyrant, Black-masked Tyrant, Sharp-tailed Tyrant, Long-tailed Reed-finch, and Streamer-tailed Tyrant; over 250 bird species including many of the Beni Endemic Bird Area (see Barba Azul Nature Reserve Bird List).
+At Barba Azul there are resident populations of tall-grass endangered birds such as Cock-tailed Tyrant, Black-masked Tyrant, Sharp-tailed Tyrant, Long-tailed Reed-finch, and Streamer-tailed Tyrant; over 250 bird species including many of the Beni Endemic Bird Area (see Barba Azul Nature Reserve Bird List, or ebird Barb azul Hotspot).
 Barba Azul also has many rare mammal species such as Maned Wolf, Giant Anteater, Jaguar, Puma and Marsh Dear.

 Glasgow university conducted an expedition to the Barba Azul Nature Reserve in August 2009 to collected data on the Ornithological and Mammalian fauna of the reserve whilst also conducting the first Icthyological, Herpetological and Botanical surveys of the area.